kecheng55/kecheng/content/authors/admin/_index.md

 highlight_name: true
 ---

-Dr. Ke Cheng's research revolve around the creation of innovative chemical techniques to advance drug discovery and therapeutic options.
+Dr. Ke Cheng's research revolves around developing innovative chemical techniques to advance drug discovery and therapeutic options.
 He pioneered the utilization of tetrazole and isoxazole groups as native photo-cross-linkers for chemoproteomics, offering robust methodologies for direct interactome mapping of tetrazole/isoxazole drugs.
-Dr. Cheng also possesses substantial expertise in crafting chemical probes and inorganic materials as nanomaterials for biomedical applications.
+Dr. Cheng also possesses substantial expertise in crafting small-molecule probes and inorganic nanomaterials for biomedical applications.
 His contributions encompass the invention of activatable fluorescence probes and functionalized black phosphorus for precise, targeted cancer phototheranostics.
 {style="text-align: justify;"}